DylanSp/wheel-lang/README.md

 The only external dependencies for building and using this language are `node` and either `npm` or `yarn`.
 All other dependencies will be installed locally from `package.json`, including TypeScript.

 1. Clone the repo.
-1. Install dependencies with `yarn install`/`npm install`.
+1. Install dependencies with `npm ci`/`yarn install`.
-1. Build the interpreter with `yarn build`/`npm run build`.
+1. Build the interpreter with `npm run build`/`yarn build`.
 1. Run a program with `node dist/main.js -f sourceFile1 sourceFile2 ... [-a commandLineArg1 commandLineArg2 ...]`.
 Source files can be listed in any order, regardless of dependencies.
 Examples:
    1. Running a single-file program: `node dist/main.js -f examples/adder/adder.wheel`.
    1. Running a multi-file program: `node dist/main.js -f examples/modules_basic/basic_module.wheel examples/modules_basic/basic_consumer.wheel`.
    1. Running a program with command-line arguments: `node dist/main.js -f examples/cli_arguments/command_line_arguments.wheel -a 0 1 2`.

 ## Example Programs